Master of Science in Medical Laboratory Sciences

 All students are expected to complete at least one practicum at an affiliate located outside of San Antonio.
 If a student declines to go to an assigned affiliate, this will result in a loss of the students' practicum position and possible delay of graduation.
 Students who have special needs and request special considerations for practicum assignments must put the request in writing to the program director at least one semester before the practicum begins.
 The program director will take the request to the faculty who will approve or disapprove the request.

 In addition to required tuition and fees, there are costs for textbooks, scrubs, and equipment.
-Detailed information about program costs can be found on the Master of Science in Medical Laboratory Sciences program website.
+Detailed information about program costs can be found on the Professional Master of Science in Medical Laboratory Sciences program website.

 Transfer of Credits